 You work with disability lawyers on a percentage basis, rather than paying upfront.
-When you pay a percentage, your lawyer will get paid after you receive your disability payment or settlement.
-The legal limit for VA disability lawyers is 30% of your back pay, but we only take 20% of your back pay.
-You don’t have to make any more payments, and your ongoing disability payments are all yours.
+This means attorney fees will be covered by a percentage of your back pay.
+You won’t make any more payments, and your ongoing disability payments are all yours.

 Choose an attorney that specifically works VA disability cases, rather than just social security disability cases.
 They’ll be more familiar with the process and can get you the payout that you need.

 Having the help of someone that understands the law and the process will bode well for you.

 A behind the scenes look at who works for you at Woods and Woods, The Veteran’s Firm